-The northwest corner of US40/6th Street and K-10 Highway is expected to have a mix of uses including a regional recreation center along with retail and other commercial uses.
-The total allocated retail space for this corner is approximately 180,000 square feet.
-The location at the intersection of two highways makes this a prime location for commercial uses along with a regional recreation center.
+The northwest corner of US40/6th Street and K-10 Highway is expected to have a mix of uses including retail and other commercial uses.
+The total allocated retail space for this corner is 155,000 square feet.
 A green space buffer along the northern edge of the corner will help provide a transition to the residential neighborhood to the north.
 There are a number of ways to provide transitions to less intense land uses, such as berms with dense landscaping, open space, fences, etc. This green space buffer could accommodate passive uses such as walking trails, etc.